pitpit/Sublime-Text-2-URI/README.md

         </div>
     {% endif %}

-It adds an link (a star) on each trace line top open the file in your favorite editor.
+It adds an link (a star) on each trace line...
+Just click on it to open the file in your favorite editor !